sairamesh2432/sairamesh2432/README.md

 ## Resume

-You can find more details about my work experience and projects in my [resume](./Sai_Ramesh_resume.pdf).
+You can find more details about my work experience, skills and projects in my [resume](./Sai_Ramesh_resume.pdf).

 ## 📫 How to reach me: